-Modi tries to placate Indian farmers protesting new laws
+As huge protests continue, India’s government invites farmers to talks Tuesday

 “Our farmers are standing up against the black laws and have reached Delhi leaving their farms and families behind.
 Do you want to stand with them or with Modi’s capitalist friends?”
 Gandhi said in a tweet.

-The protests have gone on for at least two months in Punjab and Haryana states but gained nationwide limelight on Thursday when thousands of farmers clashed with police, who used tear gas, water cannons and baton charges to push them back as they tried to enter New Dehli.
+The protests have lasted nearly two months in Punjab and Haryana states but on Thursday gained national attention when thousands of farmers clashed with police who used tear gas, water cannons and baton charges against them as they tried to enter India’s capital.

-Home Minister Amit Shah pressed for talks on Saturday but said the farmers would have to shift their protests to a government-designated venue in New Delhi and stop blocking the highways.
+Home Minister Amit Shah pressed for talks on Saturday but said that farmers would have to move their protests to a government-designated venue in New Delhi and stop blocking highways.
 The farmers rejected the offer and said they would continue camping out on highways until the laws are withdrawn.

-Modi’s ministers are scrambling to find ways to assuage the anger of the farmers, who make up an influential voting bloc across India and particularly in states such as Punjab and Haryana.
+Modi’s ministers are scrambling to find ways to assuage their anger.
+Farmers make up an influential voting bloc across India and particularly in states such as Punjab and Haryana.

-On Monday, Shah met Agriculture Minister Narendra Singh Tomar for the second time in less than 24 hours after farmers’ organizations rejected the government’s conditional invitation for talks.
+On Monday, Shah met Singh Tomar for the second time in less than 24 hours after farm organizations rejected the government’s conditional invitation for talks.

-Farmers, who are prepared for a long haul and have brought food and bedding in their tractors and trucks, said they would continue their protests.
+Many farmers are prepared for a long haul and have brought food and bedding in their tractors and trucks and say they will continue their protests.

 “The government has become a slave of the corporates.
 They want to turn us into their slaves as well,” said farmer Sukhwinder Singh Sabhra.

 Farmers have long been seen as the heart and soul of India, where agriculture supports more than half of the country’s 1.3 billion people.
-But farmers have also seen their economic clout diminish over the last three decades.
-Once accounting for a third of India’s gross domestic product, they now produce only 15% of gross domestic product, which is valued at $2.9 trillion a year.
+But farmers have also seen their economic standing diminish over the last three decades.
+Once accounting for a third of India’s gross domestic product, they now produce only 15% of GDP, which is valued at $2.9 trillion a year.

-Farmers often complain of being ignored and hold frequent protests to demand better crop prices, more loan waivers and irrigation systems to guarantee water during dry spells.
+Farmers often complain of being ignored and hold frequent protests to demand better crop prices, additional loan waivers and irrigation systems to guarantee water during dry spells.

 Associated Press journalist Rishi Lekhi contributed to this report.